Chris-stain/BlogBackend/README.md

 sudo pip3 install Flask-BasicAuth

 # Setup #
+Navigate to the project directory

+## Commands ##
-Create the databases: cd db/cmd/ && python3 create_dbs.py
+Create the databases: python3 create_dbs.py

-Start the services: cd ../.. && foreman start --formation all=3
+Start the services: foreman start --formation all=3

 Nginx configuration: Replace code in /etc/nginx/sites-enabled/default with code in the nginx-setup/sites-enabled-default file Once foreman has started, compare the ports for each service with the ports in the upstream portion of the nginx config file.
 Alter if necessary.